jelix/php-redis/README.md

     - support of Pub/Sub
     - new method flushByPrefix().
 Read warning in the method comment.
     - new methods getHost() and getPort()
+    - fix cloning support: a clone should not reuse the same socket.